 Rabdentse was the second capital of Sikkim, the first capital being Yuksom.
-The Rabdentse ruins are a part of Buddhist pilgrimage circuit which consists of many monasteries starting from the Yuksom which is the Dubdi monastery.
+The Rabdentse Ruins are a part of Buddhist pilgrimage circuit which consists of many monasteries starting from the Yuksom, which is the Dubdi Monastery.

-The ruins of Rabdentse is divided into two wings – the northern wing and the southern wing.
+The ruins of Rabdentse are divided into two wings – the northern wing and the southern wing.
 The northern wing is where the royal family resided.
-There is an open quadrangle where the ruins of "Dab Lhagang", the place where the royal family used to offer prayers remain.
+There is an open quadrangle where the ruins of Dab Lhagang, the place where the royal family used to offer prayers, remain.

 The palace is preserved by the Archaeological Survey of India and is also considered to be a monument of national importance in India.